inetsoft-technology/stylebi/README.md

 You will need Docker installed with a version 1.29.0 or later of Docker Compose.

 If you are using Docker Desktop, Docker Compose is already included.
-Docker Desktop for Windows, Mac and Linux is available here (Docker Desktop) [https://www.docker.com/products/docker-desktop/]
+To install Docker Desktop, you can download from [Docker Desktop website](https://www.docker.com/products/docker-desktop/)

-Copy the [community-examples/docker-compose.yaml](community-examples/docker-compose.yaml) file from this repository to the Docker host machine.
+Right click this [.yaml file link](community-examples/docker-compose.yaml) and save it to any directory in your mahcine

 For Docker Desktop, start it first then open a Command Prompt window.
 In the directory containing the .yaml file, run the following command: